St Mark’s CE School Local Offer for Special Educational Needs (SEN)

 What training is provided for staff supporting children and young people with SEND?

-Our SENDCO is Lauren Lambert, she is responsible for the management and on-going training in SEN for our TAs and teachers to ensure that the school is fully able to teach your child with special educational needs.
+Our SENDCOs are Mrs Jilly Razzell (Primary) Mrs Laura Barker (Secondary), they are responsible for the management and on-going training in SEN for our TAs and teachers to ensure that the school is fully able to teach your child with special educational needs.
 Training includes raising awareness of children who are on the autistic spectrum.
 All staff have mandatory Child Protection training.

 All our TAs are expected to have training or to undertake training to ensure they have the skills to meet the needs of the children they are supporting.
 Knowledge of basic literacy and numeracy skills are a prerequisite.
 Training is also provided by teachers or outside providers if areas are identified which need to be addressed.
 This includes training and advice from speech and language services.